ClearBlade/clearblade-iot-core-migration/README.md

 ## Prerequisites

 This tools is designed to move devices after you have already enabled the offering in the Google Cloud marketplace and have connected your project.
-If you haven't done that already, refer to the folowing two links to -
+If you haven't done that already, refer the folowing documents to -

 1. [Activate Marketplace offering](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2230976570/Google+Cloud+Marketplace+Activation)
 2. [Migrating existing registries](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2207449095/Migration+Tutorial)